 42.1.
 This Agreement shall be effective as of the date of DC Council approval, and shall remain in full force and effect until the 30th day of September 2023.
 It shall be automatically renewed from year to year thereafter, unless either party shall notify the other in writing by October 1 of the contract year in which this Agreement is due to expire that it desires to modify or terminate this Agreement.
 In the event that such notice is given, each party shall provide to the other its proposal for a successor Agreement by November 1st of that same contract year, identifying the articles and/or issues it proposes to modify in the successor Agreement, to the extent possible.
 It is the intent of the WTU and DCPS that contract negotiations will conclude in a manner that will allow negotiated compensation packages to be included in the DCPS annual budget request.
 However, such intent shall not be construed by either party as a requirement.
 This Agreement shall remain in full force and effect during the period of any negotiations.

-This agreement is subject to final review for financial and legal sufficiency, final verification of salary schedules, dates and typographical errors.
+42.2.
+IN WITNESS WHEREOF, the parties have executed this Agreement by their duly authorized representatives this day of, 2022. eement is subject to final review for financial and legal sufficiency, final verification schedules, dates and typographical errors.
+Jacqueline Pogue-Lyons, President Washington Teachers' Union, Local #6, American Federation of Teachers, AFL-CIO

-acqueline Pogue-Lyons President

-Washington Teachers' Union, Local #6, American Federation of Teachers, AFL-CIO